 Law 666 International Commercial Law (3 credits)

-Courses in the PIL program:
+Courses in the PIL stream:

 Law 670 Introduction to International Law and Institutions (3 credits)